“There’s No Way to Describe the Joy”

 Help Improve Health and Hygiene for Peruvian Children

 In the dusty hills of the district of Ventanilla, north of Lima, Peru, the community of Sagrada Familia houses and educates some 250 children living away from their families.
 During the school year, Sagrada Familia is also a school for more than 1,000 kindergarten, primary, and secondary school students from the surrounding favelas.
-Part of […] The post Help Improve Health and Hygiene for Peruvian Children appeared first on Global Volunteers.
+Part of Sagrada Familia’s compact campus is a clinic that provides health care services to the resident children, students, and neighborhood families.
+As we introduce the Reaching Children’s Potential Program (RCP) to the wider community of Ventanilla, volunteers present health and hygiene workshops to students and families, emphasizing practical hand washing and disease prevention skills.